The structure of dual Schubert union codes: Encoding Tanner codes and irreversible --threshold processes

 If projecting a code $C \subseteq \ff{q}^A$ onto $B$ is a linear isomorphism, then the inverse map from $C^B$ to $C$ is a \emph{lengthening of $C^B$}.
 Now we define an iterative lengthening algorithm. \begin{defn}

 Let $G$ be an $n'$-right regular bipartite graph.
-Let $C'$ be an MDS code of length $n'$ and dimension $k$ and $S$ be a $k$-forcing set.
-An \emph{iterative encoder} is a map which sends $c^S \in (G,C')^S$ to its lengthened codeword $c \in (G,C').$ That is the inverse of the projection map of $(G,C')$ onto $S$. \end{defn}
+Let $C'$ be an MDS code of length $n'$ and dimension $k$.
+Suppose $S$ be a $k$-forcing set.
+An \emph{iterative encoder} is a map which maps a vector $c^S \in (G,C')^S$ to its lengthened codeword $c \in (G,C').$ That is the inverse of the projection map of $(G,C')$ onto $S$. \end{defn}